Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 Mixed with non-recyclable plastics at most plastic recycling facilities, this category is of the lowest grade and either made into plastic lumber, incinerated, or disposed of in a landfill.
 Other 3D printing materials like resin used for SLA 3D printing are virtually impossible to recycle, but research breakthroughs give hope for the future.

-Recycle Programs at the Local Level
+3. Recycle Programs at the Local Level Are Great, but Usually Inefficient

 On the local level (schools, universities, individual companies), where the process can be more closely monitored, there’s more hope for recycling programs.

 Some MakerSpaces and FabLabs offer material-specific collection points, so ask them first before throwing your scraps into the garbage.
-One example of a local initiative is Auburn University’s Center for Polymers and Advanced Composites, which launched a 3D printing filament recycling program, ReMake, to turn its 3D waste into new filaments without leaving the campus premises.
+One example of a local initiative is to turn its 3D waste into new filaments without leaving the campus premises.
+If this wasn’t also a learning opportunity for budding material scientists, it may not warrant the university’s investment in equipment.

 Some filament manufacturers also try to tackle the issue by offering to recycle their own materials.
 Australia’s largest 3D printer filament manufacturer, Aurarum, will accept their own PLA back for recycling.
 They don’t accept all PLA because of the fact that most manufacturers use different grades of plastic, which can lead to an inconsistent recycled product, the company says.
 Plus, the returned PLA has to be clean of debris or any adhesives, otherwise, it also upsets the process.
 Aurarum recycles its own internal leftovers in PLA, PETG, and ABS.
+It costs the company money, but earns them customer loyalty in a marketplace where there’s few differentiating factors among suppliers.

 At 3DTomorrow, a small UK-based filament maker, reseller, and print shop, owner Callum Coles wanted to dispel the notion that businesses that work with plastics are inherently not eco-friendly.
 To that end, 3DTomorrow launched a recycling program for customers using their brand of PLA.
 However, “at the moment, we are not able to turn the material we receive through the print waste recycling scheme back into filament,” Coles says.
 Instead, the company offers the plastic to other companies that can repurpose it into usable objects.